CylonicRaider/Instant/README.md

     out and deleted upon completion of dependency retrieval.

   - `ref` *(optional)*: The name of a tag or branch within the repository at `url` specifying which version of the code to retrieve.
-If not specified, the `HEAD` of the original repository is used.
+If not given, the `HEAD` of the original repository is used.

   - `commit` *(required)*: The exact commit the local copy of the source code was constructed from. *This variable is edited by the build script